duncandc/intrinsic_alignments/README.md

 # Intrinsic Alignments

-Model and constrain the intrinsic alignment of galaxies.

 ## Description

 This is a project to measure and model the intrinsic alignments of galaxies in both observations and simulations.